Intersec/selectic/README.md

 * Possibility to search for any string in options.
 * Scroll bar always indicates the size of the list (even for dynamic list), next pages to fetch are already computed the size of the list.
-* Performance optimisation for list containing large number of items.
+* Performance optimization for list containing large number of items.
 * Emits `input`, `change`, `open`, and `close` events.
 * Supports a reverse selection system (for very long list where only some elements are not selected).